Ice Tea or Iced Tea?

 I thought a simple search would determine the correct use.
 And here is a fine time to admit my guilt in using both versions at Local Tea Company along the way.
 However, I never thought to get to the bottom of this mild mystery.
 Until now!

-Grammarist and Merriam Webster both offer detailed and similar explanations.
+Grammarist and Merriam-Webster both offer detailed and similar explanations.
 Elocution.
 Both cite ice cream, previously known as iced cream but adjusted for ease of pronunciation.
 Merriam Webster goes a bit further (or farther) with nods to Waxed Paper, Skimmed Milk, and Boxed Sets.
 The tea world has not committed just yet.
-So, both Ice Tea and Iced Tea are both acceptable and interchangeable.
+So, both Ice Tea or Iced Tea are acceptable and interchangeable.

 History of Cold Tea